-There is a tall tale that says that the three wise men go house to house and leave presents for each child at the house.
+There is a tall tale that says that the three wise men go house to house and leave presents for each child.
 Children will leave their shoes outside to let the wise men know how many children are in the house and a present will be by each shoe the next morning.
 What’s nice about this holiday is it also is a good way to end the holiday season, especially for children.
 The parents say that the three wise men are following stars to the houses and children will leave out grass and waters for the camels.
-Some neighbourhoods have parades, or the 3 wise men will be walking around during the day, similar to how Santa is around during Christmas.
+Some neighborhoods have parades, or the 3 wise men will be walking around during the day, similar to how Santa is around during Christmas.

 March 4th: Vendimia Mendoza’s grape Harvest festival

 This holiday started as a way to give back to the Patron Saint of Vineyards, the Virgin of Carrodilla.
 The people of Mendoza had finally harvested their crops and could now relax and enjoy the work they had done, and thank Saint Carrodilla.
-The holiday has come a long way from that with the celebrations including a parade, free wine samples, and even a beauty pageant where they crown “Queen of Vendimia”.
+The holiday has come a long way since then with the celebrations including a parade, free wine samples, and even a beauty pageant where they crown “Queen of Vendimia”.

 25 de Mayo: National Day

 National Flag Day in Argentina is celebrated on June 20th to commemorate the death of its creator, Manuel Belgrano.
-It was made in 1812 and the original flag did not have the sun in the center as the flag we know today does.
+It was made in 1812 and the original flag did not have the sun in the center as the flag that we know today does.
 The flag was originally 3 stripes of blue white and blue again.
 The flag was created during the Argentine War of Independence, and then the sun was added to the flag in 1818.

 End of July/Beginning of August: Fiesta de la Nieve en Bariloche

-For four days all of Bariloche, the Argentinian ski capital celebrates the beginning of winter with a festival!
-The festivities include a series of competitions that include: walking the central streets with trays of glasses and bottles that can’t be spilled, a parade and competition of wool products, and even a logging competition between lumberjacks.
+For four days all of Bariloche, the Argentinian ski capital, celebrates the beginning of winter with a festival!
+The festivities include a series of competitions such as walking the central streets with trays of glasses and bottles that can’t be spilled, a parade and competition of wool products, and even a logging competition between lumberjacks.
 As well as the competitions, there are also concerts.
 The mountain opening ceremony consists of ski teams and local schools carrying torches down the mountain at dusk.
 When they reach the bottom, there is a fireworks display.
 On top of all these festivities, there is a pageant and a crowning of that year’s Snow Queen.